 Essential coronavirus info Your safety is our first priority.

 Originally from New Forest, England, Pippa graduated from LCF in 2012 after finishing her BSc Cosmetic Science.
-After a few years gaining experience in the industry working for many different brands, she is now the founder of her very own skincare platform: SkinLyst.
+After a few years gaining experience in the industry working for many different brands, she is now the co-founder of a new skincare platform: Renude.

 Why did you decide you to pursue a career in cosmetic science?